 The [insert name of state exchange] determines eligibility for advance payments of premium tax credits and cost-sharing reductions.
-The [insert name of state exchange] also assesses Medicaid and CHIP eligibility and makes a referral, if appropriate, to the [insert name of state Medicaid agency] for a final determination.
+The [insert name of state exchange] will review Medicaid and CHIP eligibility and can make a referral to the [insert name of state Medicaid agency] for a final determination.

-Consumers also may apply directly with the [insert name of state Medicaid agency].
+Consumers wanting to check eligibility for Medicaid can apply directly with the [insert name of state Medicaid agency].
 The [insert name of state Medicaid agency] will enroll eligible consumers in Medicaid or CHIP, or send their information to the [insert name of state exchange] to determine their eligibility for advance payments of the premium tax credit and cost-sharing reductions if they aren't eligible for Medicaid or CHIP.